-The school's phones are business phones and are not to be used by students unless absolutely necessary.
+The school's phones are business phones and are not to be used by students unless permission is granted by school staff.

 TORNADO DRILLS

 The alarm for a tornado drill will be a steady sounding of the electric buzzer.

 At the alarm, students will follow instructions which pertain to the area of the building in which they are located at that time.
 Students will move to the designated shelter areas within the building.
 There should be no talking or noise.
 Quiet must be maintained to enable school officials to give instructions to students and teachers.
 Remember to keep the center of all hallways open to allow messengers to move freely throughout the building.